kristopolous/tumblr-scraper/README.md

 There's other tools here too ...
 I'll document them as time permits.

+## Setup

+In Oct 2016 this is what I had to do to get this running:

+  $ sudo apt-get install ruby ruby-dev libmysqlclient-dev
+  $ sudo gem install bundler
+  $ bundle install

 ## tumblr-all-downloader

 tumblr-all-downloader (the `scraper`) is for scraping tumblr blogs to get posts, notes, feeds and videos.
 The script is